vectordotdev/vector/rfcs/2021-07-27-7117-vrl-string-interpolation.md

 a cognitive overhead involved in maintaining the position of the format tags within the string and the parameters passed to the function.

-### Extended template strings

-The advantage of format strings over string interpolation is that format strings provide for parameters to indicate how numbers could be formatted.

-For example, `sprintf("%.2f", 3.14159)` will return `3.14`.
-With simple string interpolation `i'{{ 3.14159 }}'` there is no way to control the number of decimals output.

-We could extend the format strings to allow for any format parameters to be added after a `|` character in the template string.
-So `i'{{ 3.14159 | decimals: 2 }}'` would result in the number formatted to 2 decimal places - `3.14`.

 ### Fallibility

 F-strings could be fallible and their use could require any errors to be handled.